Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

-\subsubsection{Theta 4-8 Hz}
+\subsubsection{Theta (4-8Hz)}

 One of the characteristics of the Theta band was the absence of functional clusters in some regions, in both awake and anesthetized states.
-It was possible to verify clear alterations in the community structure before and after the administration of the anesthetics.
+It was possible to verify apparent alterations in the community structure before and after administering the anesthetics.

-In awake conditions (Fig.3 A-D), it was possible to observe a tendency in the presence of clusters to involve the entire frontal and parietal lobes most of the time, communities involving both lobes were also frequent.
-There was a tendency of absence of communities in quite large areas at the occipital and temporal lobes\footnote{While the macaque was blindfolded, large functional clusters on those regions were not frequent.} (see Fig.3 A, B, D).
+In awake conditions (\hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{\textit{Sub-Figures A - D}}}), it was possible to observe a tendency in the presence of clusters to involve the entire frontal and parietal lobes most of the time, communities involving both lobes were also frequent.
+There was a tendency of an absence of communities in quite large areas at the occipital and temporal lobes\footnote{While the macaque was blindfolded, large functional clusters on those regions were not frequent.} (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{\textit{Sub-Figures A, B, and D}}}).

-The community structure found during general anesthesia (Fig.3 E-H) was characterized by the absence of clusters in considerable areas of the frontal lobe.
-Clusters that spread to inferior and medial regions of the frontal lobe seemed to be most affected.
+The community structure found during general anesthesia (\hyperlink{FIGURE3}{$Figure \cdot 3$, {\textit{Sub-\mbox{Figures E - H}}}}) was characterized by the absence of clusters in considerable areas of the frontal lobe.
+Clusters that spread to the inferior and medial regions of the frontal lobe seemed to be the most affected.
 Communities still involved superior areas of the frontal and parietal lobes.
-Another characteristic which contrasts what was observed in the awake state was the presence of communities involving all occipital lobe and large areas of the temporal lobe (see Fig.3 E-H).
+Another characteristic that contrasts with what was observed in the awake state was the presence of communities involving all of the occipital lobe and large areas of the temporal lobe (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{\textit{Sub-Figures E - H}}}).

 \end{multicols}

 \begin{multicols}{2}